henrik7264/CPP_Actors/README.md

 A callback function is associated to each subscription.
 Each time a message is published the set of callback functions that have subscribed to the message will be executed.
 This takes place in the Dispatcher where a number of Worker threads will take care of the execution.
-It is actually the Executor class that takes care of the execution of the function.
-It is a helper class/function to the Dispatcher.

 <p align="center">
   <img src="https://github.com/henrik7264/Actors/blob/main/images/Actors_Publish_Subscribe.png"><br>